peteroupc/html3dutil/tutorials/shapes.md

 * [clock.html](https://peteroupc.github.io/html3dutil/demos/clock.html) - A demo
 featuring a wall clock.

-To create a shape group, call `new ShapeGroup()`.
-To add a `Shape` object to the group, call `shapeGroup.addShape(shape)`.
-Note that you can only add shapes, not meshes, to a shape group, just as for a 3D scene.
+To create a shape group, call `new H3DU.ShapeGroup()`.
+To add a `Shape` object to the group, call `new H3DU.Shape(shape)`.
+Note that you can only add shapes, not meshes, to a shape group, just as for a 3D batch (`H3DU.Batch3D`).
 A shape group, though, is perfectly allowed to contain other shape groups.

 ## Other Pages <a id=Other_Pages></a>